 An Irishman’s Journey from famine era Ireland to the American Civil War to Little Big Horn told through traditional and original songs and music

-On this page is a Trailer, About the Show, About the Musicians, Program from the Show, Recent Performances, and Contact Info
+On this page is a Trailer, About the Show, About the Musicians, Program from the Show, Past Performances, and Contact Info

 Trailer for “Mick Ryan’s Lament: A Song in Three Acts.”